Tobino/IoT-esp8266-led-ota/README.md

 # esp8266-led-ota
 A simple http server led On/Off control with OTA

-## Install
+/!\ WARNING OTA, is not secure at all

 ## First Build